google/filament/NEW_RELEASE_NOTES.md

 - engine: In Java, introduce Engine.Builder
 - engine: New tone mapper: `AgXTonemapper`.
 - matinfo: Add support for viewing ESSL 1.0 shaders
+- engine: Add support for stencil buffer when post-processing is disabled (Metal backend only).